wacceber/ProgrammingAssignment3/README.txt

 To execute the script:

-1. Place run_analysis.R file in the same directory that contains the UCI HAR Dataset folder.
-1. Set the working directory of R to the directory that contains the UCI HAR Dataset folder and run_analysis.R file.
+1. Set the working directory of R to the directory that contains the UCI HAR Dataset folder.
-3. In the console, enter the following command: source("run_analysis.R")
-4. In the console, enter the following command: run_analysis()
-The result of the script is an text file called Assignment3 saved to the working directory.
+The result of the script is an text file called tidy_data.txt saved in the working directory.

 ==================================================================
 The steps taken to produce the final output are as follows: